jazzypants1989/fetch-upload-progress/README.md

 Testing out how to get a progress event on uploads from the fetch API

 **NOTE**
-This only works in Google Chrome.
+This only works in Chromium browsers.

 # Set-up